 Selling Sucks – If there is no problem then I am not selling – Providing value

-How do you write a client facing strategic document for the purpose of a new business challenge?
+How do you write a client-facing strategic document for a new business challenge?

 I plan to create a business plan which I could present to the Extended Leadership Team at the Council who would saction the comercial activity.
 I know they are already interested in this venture but they would like to see it laid out in an easy to read and viable manner.

 Download my business plan below:

 Kourdi, J. (2009), Business Strategy: A Guide to Taking Your Business Forward.
 London: John Wiley & Sons [website].
 [Accessed 06 August 2020]

 The Futur, Chris Do (2015), The Client Is Not Your Enemy: Redefining Your Client Relationship (Links to an external site.), [online video].
 [Accessed 28 March 2019]

 Referenceforbusiness.com.
 2021.
 Creative Agency Business Plan – Executive summary, Target market, Company team, Competitive landscape. [online] Available at: <https://www.referenceforbusiness.com/business-plans/Business-Plans-Volume-08/Creative-Agency.html> [Accessed 6 August 2021].